evejweinberg/sparkleHover/README.md

 ##How to use it:
-download the plugin here:https://github.com/evejweinberg/sparkleHover/blob/master/sparkleHover.js Add it to your html, and also add jQuery if you do not already have it Instantiate it on any object, using jQuery:
+download the plugin here:https://github.com/evejweinberg/sparkleHover/blob/master/sparkleHover.js Add it to your html.
+Also add jQuery to your html if you do not already have it in your project.

+Instantiate it on any object, using jQuery:

 ```